simonmichael/hledger/hledger/hledger.m4.md

 2. **hledger field names** (`HLEDGERFIELD` in examples):\
    These are special reserved names corresponding (directly or indirectly) to parts of a hledger transaction.
-   If you use one of these names in a [`fields` list](#fields-list), or in a [field assignment](#field-assignment) rule, it sets the value of some part of the hledger transaction corresponding the current CSV record, influencing the generated journal entry and hledger's output.
+   If you use one of these names in a [`fields` list](#fields-list), or in a [field assignment](#field-assignment) rule, it sets the value of some part of the hledger transaction corresponding to the current CSV record, influencing the generated journal entry and hledger's output.

-Note these field names (both kinds) are used only in CSV rules files, though the hledger field names correspond to the hledger transaction parts described in Journal > [Transactions](#transactions).
+Note these field names (both kinds) are used only in CSV rules files, though the hledger field names correspond to the hledger transaction parts described in [hledger manual > Journal](#transactions).

 Here are the hledger field names available, and what happens when you assign values to them using a fields list or field assignment rule: